-Making people redundant will never be an easy or enjoyable process, but with a bit of forward planning and care it can at least be handled correctly and be as painless as possible.
+It will never be an easy or enjoyable process to tell people their role is redundant.
+But with a bit of forward planning and care it can at least be handled correctly and be as painless as possible.

 Whether you’re their boss, line manager or human resources manager, you have to manage this process right.
-Making someone redundant can have a long-lasting impact on individuals and the organisation as a whole.
+Making someone’s job redundant can have a long-lasting impact on individuals and the organisation as a whole.

 It’s not an easy task to deliver a redundancy notice.
-If you’re charged with making people redundant, it’s vital you prepare and practise to ensure you correctly deliver the desired information and help the person receive it accurately.
+If you’re charged with making employees’s roles redundant, it’s vital you prepare and practise to ensure you correctly deliver the desired information and help the person receive it accurately.

 Create a set of clear messages, based on an agreed corporate position, to explain why a role has been made redundant.
 Consistency is key – don’t be tempted to make the redundancy process less formal by moving away from this position.